naylima/the-plant-collector-front/README.md

 ## About

-The Plant Collector is a web browser application with which you can navigate through products, add to cart e checkout.
+The Plant Collector is a web browser application with which you can navigate through products, add to cart and checkout.

 ## How to run for development